-Faculty and staff using livestock housed at any of the farms must work within the guidelines of the Guide for the Care and Use of Agricultural Animals in Research and Teaching (https://www.aaalac.org/about/Ag Guide 3rd ed.pdf).
-If the IACUC designates your use of livestock as biomedical, you must work within the guidelines of the Guide for the Care and Use of Laboratory Animals (https://grants.nih.gov/grants/olaw/Guide-for-the-Care-and-use-of-laboratory-animals.pdf) or possibly a blend of both guides.
+Faculty and staff using livestock housed at any of the farms must work within the guidelines of the Guide for the Care and Use of Agricultural Animals in Research and Teaching.
+If the IACUC designates your use of livestock as biomedical, you must work within the guidelines of the Guide for the Care and Use of Laboratory Animals or possibly a blend of both guides.
 Cooperation with farm management as well as other faculty and staff using the animals and facilities is an important key to success.
-Persons wishing to use animals at the ANS livestock farms should consider the following steps:
+Persons wishing to use animals at the livestock farms should consider the following steps: